 While planned gifts usually involve financial or estate planning, they are not reserved just for the wealthy or for those in their “retirement years.”
 A planned gift can be accomplished with a simple “change of beneficiary” form . . . even a 22-year-old beginning a first job can designate a small percentage of his or her 401K to go to a named charitable beneficiary!
 Sometimes, planned gifts enable a donor to provide a more secure income for family members or themselves; and they often help reduce income or estate taxes as well.

-The St. Luke’s Treasurer, Rector, Heritage Fund Committee members, and Gift Planning Committee members are happy to answer any questions or to provide you with more information about St. Luke’s gift policies.
+The St. Luke’s Treasurer, or Rector, are happy to answer any questions or to provide you with more information about St. Luke’s gift policies.
 Our Parish Administrator can provide you their contact information.
 Consult your personal financial, legal, and/or tax advisors about taking the most appropriate actions for your goals and circumstances.